jamesmoss/toml/readme.md

 [![Build Status](https://travis-ci.org/jamesmoss/toml.png?branch=master)](https://travis-ci.org/jamesmoss/toml)

 A parser for [TOML](https://github.com/mojombo/toml) written in PHP.
-Currently supports 100% of the TOML spec: dates, multiline arrays, key groups, the lot.
+Currently supports 100% of the TOML spec: dates, multiline arrays, key groups - the lot (including all of the more minor restrictions such as same-type arrays and key group override rules).

 ## Requirements